geobtaa/geobtaa.github.io/docs/guides/geoportal-video-tutorials.md

-# BTAA Geoportal Video Tutorials (Applied Examples)
+# BTAA Geoportal Video Tutorials

 ## Step-by-Step Video Walkthroughs

-These videos show the search strategies above in action, applied to real datasets.
+These videos show common BTAA Geoportal search strategies applied to real datasets.
 Follow along to see how to combine keywords, filters, and map searches to find exactly what you need.

 ### Video 1 – Introduction to the BTAA Geoportal